 It is normal to experience some hot, cold, or pressure sensitivity after your appointment.
 Injection sites may also be sore.
 Ibuprofen (Motrin), Tylenol or aspirin work well to alleviate the tenderness.

 You may chew with your white restorations (fillings) as soon as the anesthetic completely wears off.
-They are completely hardened when you leave the office.
+They are completely hardened when you leave the dental office.
 Silver-amalgam restorations (fillings) require some time to get hard.
 Do not eat for 1 hour after a silver-amalgam filling and avoid hard food for 24 hours.

 After denture placement eating will take a little practice, especially if you are new to wearing dentures.
 Start with soft foods cut into small pieces.
 Chew slowly using both sides of your mouth.
 Be cautious with hot or hard foods and sharp edged bones or shells.